Romina Pourmokhtari: Personal life

 Pourmokhtari grew up in Sundbyberg.
 Her father is a political refugee from Iran, and it was through him that Romina became interested in politics.
 According to Pourmokhtari, her parents fled from the country "when freedom was taken from them."
-During her interview with the Swedish newspaper NU – Det liberala Nyhetsmagasinet, she stated that her first strong political memory was during the 2009 Iranian presidential election protests.
+She supported the 2025–2026 Iranian protests, saying that "Khamenei should get on the first plane to Russia with the last money he stole from the Iranian people".